scottdmccarter/Prog-Coursework/README.md

 * #### constructor()
   constructor method to create and initialise objects created from class - defines all parameters listed above
 * #### init()
-  Generates canvas (or graphic)
+  Generates canvas (or graphic) and fills the particles array with instances of Particle objects

 * #### draw()
-  text
+  Draws particles onto canvas/graphic and keeps the number of particles at a constant value (defined by noParticles parameter)

 ## Example
 Below (and included in this repository) is an example of a usage of the class.
 For this, the class has been adapted to accept the RGB values directly from the html sliders allowing for dynamic changes.